 When we tried the first time, I wish I would have known about the Pull-Ups® Big Kid Academy.
 It’s such an amazing site that offers a ton of potty training tools and resources.
 You can create a personalized, custom potty chart that includes your child’s name, goals and rewards for reaching those milestones.
 And, as a bonus for Mason, who loves himself some Mickey Mouse, you can choose from Mickey or Minnie.

 You can schedule real phone calls to your child from Mike or Sulley from Monsters, Inc. that remind them to take a potty break, or you can create a simulated phone call from Finn McMissile, Mater, Minnie or Cinderella.

 And for parents, there are a ton of articles that touch on topics ranging from general advice, to how to tell if your child is ready for potty training, to training your child while you and your spouse are working.

 So if you’re currently potty training your child or will be sometime soon, definitely check out Big Kid Academy, as well as their Facebook page and Twitter feed for tips, tricks and advice.
 And stay tuned for more information on my experience potty training Mason over the next few weeks!Disclosure of Material Connection: Some of the links in the post above may be affiliate links.
+Among others, we are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”